-Additional information on copper and silver ions is given in Appendix 5.
+Additional information on copper and silver ions is given in Appendix 5 and attention is particularly drawn to Note 26 in the Appendix.

 Ozone and ultraviolet treatment

 Whereas the previous treatments are intended to be dispersive (that is, they result in a residual agent within the system), ozone and ultraviolet are intended to be effective close to the point of application.
 They are not, therefore, necessarily effective in hot and cold water service systems.